 While 3PLs such as retail and omnichannel specialist Whiplash have long-term relationships with parcel and express carriers, they can’t control the rules set by transportation carriers.
 But a good 3PL will expect such unexpected events especially in a peak shipping season, already upended by the pandemic.
 Communicating plans and remedies to such situations early on and updating customers along the way is expected.

-As we noted in our “Holiday Shipping Cut-Off Dates 2020” blog, planning early is always a good strategy in the face of disruptions, and brands and retailers need contingency plans.
+Planning early is always a good strategy in the face of disruptions, and brands and retailers need contingency plans.
 Who knows what 2021 will bring?
 FedEx is also experiencing issues yet not as prevalent or as impactful as the UPS situation.

 By aligning with a 3PL like Whiplash, brands and merchants can rest assured the support they need will be there in times of disruption.
 If you are interested in learning more about our fulfillment capabilities, contact us to speak with an expert.